jamesdonoh/data-mining/report.md

 Table: Overview of 2016 data files\label{data-files}

-## Workflows in this document
+## Choice of tools

+[KNIME](https://www.knime.com/) 3.5.1 was selected as the software to perform the majority of data exploration and analysis in this report.
+However, after some experimentation it was decided that [WEKA](https://www.cs.waikato.ac.nz/ml/weka/) provides an easier-to-use nterface for rapidly experimenting with different classification and clustering techniques, so for this reason after preparation the data were exported from KNIME into a format that can be read by WEKA 3.8.2 to experiment with data mining techniques.

+WEKA 3.8.2 was used initially but this was later downgraded to 3.8.0 in order to evaluate the [KValid](https://github.com/Theldus/KValid) package as described below.

+In addition, Python 2.7.13 with the `pandas`, `protobuf` and `jedi` extensions (installed as per the [KNIME documentation](https://www.knime.com/blog/how-to-setup-the-python-extension) and the `kmodes` extension (installed following the steps on the [k-modes GitHub repo](https://github.com/nicodv/kmodes)) were used in the Critical Review section.

+The histogram and heat map figures in the report were prepared using Google Sheets for improved appearance and visual clarity.

+## KNIME workflows

-All workflows described in the remainder of the document are available from the following public Dropbox folder in the `KNIME workflows/` subdirectory:
+All workflows described in this document are available from the following public Dropbox folder in the `KNIME workflows` subdirectory:

     https://www.dropbox.com/sh/h8mnk57f2invard/AADV6XmaKKJ_UzMIJ7IuC129a?dl=0